-- 1. To receive the Audited Financial Statements for the financial year ended 31 May 2019 (Please refer to Note 2) together with the Reports of the Directors and Auditors thereon. - 2.
-To approve the payment of Directors' fees of RM323,000 to Directors of the Company and its Ordinary Resolution 1 subsidiaries for the financial year ended 31 May 2019. - To approve the payment of benefits other than Directors' fees of up to RM21,000 to the Ordinary Resolution 2 Directors of the Company from 30 October 2019 until the next Annual General Meeting of the Company. - 4.
-To consider and, if thought fit, to pass with or without modifications the following resolution as Ordinary Resolution :- - "THAT Mr. Sim Yee Fuan, who retires pursuant to Article 126 of the Company's Constitution, Ordinary Resolution 3 be and is hereby re-elected as a Director of the Company." - 5.
-To re-appoint Messrs Grant Thornton as Auditors of the Company for the ensuing year and Ordinary Resolution 4 to authorise the Directors to fix the Auditors' remuneration.
+0 To approve the powerest of Directors' food of DMOOO OOO to Directors of the Company and its Oueline e m Reports of the Directors and Auditors thereon.
+Note 1) 1.
+To receive the Audited Financial Statements for the financial year ended 31 May 2020 together with the (Please refer to

+2. To approve the payment of Directors' fees of RM323,000 to Directors of the Company and its subsidiaries for the financial year ended 31 May 2020.

+3. To approve the payment of benefits other than Directors' fees of up to RM21,000 to the Directors of the Company from 28 October 2020 until the next Annual General Meeting of the Company.

+4. To re-elect Mr. Guan Shaw Kee, a Director retiring pursuant to Clause 140 of the Company's Constitution and who, being eligible offers himself for re-election.

+5. To re-elect Mr. Guan Shaw Yin, a Director retiring pursuant to Clause 140 of the Company's Constitution and who, being eligible offers himself for re-election.

+6. To re-elect Mr. Lim Chun Thang, a Director retiring pursuant to Clause 140 of the Company's Constitution and who, being eligible offers himself for re-election.

+7. To re-elect Ms. Ch'ng Lay Hoon, a Director retiring pursuant to Clause 140 of the Company's Constitution and who, being eligible offers herself for re-election.

+8. To re-appoint Messrs Grant Thornton as Auditors of the Company for the ensuing year and to authorise the Directors to fix the Auditors' remuneration.

-AS SPECIAL BUSINESSES
+AS SPECIAL BUSINESS

-6. To consider and, if thought fit, to pass the following resolution as Ordinary Resolution :
+9. To consider and, if thought fit, to pass with or without modifications, the following resolution as an Ordinary Resolution:-

-Proposed power to issue shares pursuant to Sections 75 and 76 of the Companies Act 2016
+Power to issue shares pursuant to Sections 75 and 76 of the Companies Act 2016